-ReJoyce! in urbane Dublin; Yeats and Synge on the wild and mystical Aran Islands
+ReJoyce! in Urbane Dublin; Yeats and Synge on the Wild Aran Islands

 During the second week we will decamp to the wildly beautiful and mystical Aran Islands, where we will make our home in Kilronan village, right beside the pubs and the shops and the music sessions.
 We will spend the week discussing and reading aloud the poetry and plays of some of Ireland’s best, especially those with a special affinity for the West, e.g., W.B.
 Yeats, John Millington Synge, and Martin McDonough.